 journalctl -f -u tomcat

-The webapps directory of tomcat is usually located at
+The webapps directory of tomcat is usually located under

 /var/lib/tomcat